-At The Clinic for Dermatology & Wellness, we have noticed people have been avoiding trips to the doctor for skin concerns since the pandemic began.
-Therefore, the patients we see coming in have more serious skin concerns than they should for a first appointment.
-We want to assure you we are following all federal and local guidelines for thoroughly and effectively sanitizing and social distancing, among our staff as well as during patient interactions.
-Your health and safety have always been, and continue to be, our highest priority.
+At The Clinic for Dermatology & Wellness, we have noticed people avoiding trips to the doctor for skin concerns since the pandemic began.
+As a result, the patients we see coming in have more serious skin concerns than they should for a first appointment.

 When it comes to letting your dermatology appointments slide, one of the biggest risks is skin cancer.
-One in five Americans will develop skin cancer by the age of 70, which is why it is our team’s mission to help prevent and fight skin cancer with the utmost skill and innovative technology.
-One of the best ways to prevent skin cancer or achieve an early diagnosis is by sharing as much knowledge with you as we possibly can.
+One in 5 Americans will develop skin cancer by the age of 70, and the risk of skin cancers like melanoma increases from repeated sunburns.
+This is why it is our team’s mission to help prevent and fight skin cancer with the utmost skill and innovative technology.
+One of the best ways to prevent skin cancer or achieve an early diagnosis is by sharing as much knowledge and skin cancer facts with you as we possibly can.
 After all, when you know more, you’re better able to take good care of yourself!

-With your health and wellbeing in mind, we want to share three facts you may not have known about skin cancer:
+With your health and well-being in mind, we want to share 3 facts you may not have known about skin cancer:

 Precancerous lesions (also known as actinic keratoses) can be detected in our office with the use of photodynamic therapy (PDT).
 Photodynamic therapy uses a photosensitizing agent (aminolevulinic acid, or ALA) and a light source (Blu-U) to treat a wide range of skin conditions, including precancerous lesions.